Overcrowding crisis at Naas Hospital

 Naas General Hospital

-There are 36 patients on trolleys at the facility today – a day after management advised patients to avoid the hospital, if possible.

-The Mater Hospital also has 36 patients on trolleys today – though the highest overcrowding figure is 45, reported from St. Vincent’s Hospital.
+A total of 32 patients are without a bed there today.
+That’s more than any other hospital in the eastern region.
+The next worst overcrowding problem today in this area is at Dublin’s Mater Hospital where there are 26 patients on trolleys.

-There are 12 patients on trolleys at Portlaoise Hospital and 17 at Tullamore Hospital.
-The figures are provided by the Irish Nurses and Midwives Organisation.
+There are 17 patients on trolleys at Tullamore Hospital and 9 at Portlaoise Hospital.
+There are only five hospitals in State with more overcrowding than Naas today, according to the Irish Nurses and Midwives Organisation.

 Leave your comment